 ACADEMIC ACCOMMODATIONS

 You may need special arrangements to meet your academic obligations during the term.
-For an accommodation request the processes are as follows:
+For an accommodation request the processes are as follows.

 Pregnancy Obligation

 Write to me with any requests for academic accommodation during the first two weeks of class, or as soon as possible after the need for accommodation is known to exist.
 For accommodation regarding a formally-scheduled final exam, you must complete the Pregnancy Accommodation Form that can be found at: https://carleton.ca/equity/contact/form-pregnancy-accommodation/